Unity-Technologies/com.unity.cinemachine/Documentation/your-package-name.md

 ## *How to Add Images*

 *(This section is for reference.
 Do not include in the final documentation file)* *If the **Using &lt;package name&gt;** includes screen grabs or diagrams, a link to the image must be added to this MD file, before or after the paragraph with the instruction or description that references the image.
 In addition, a caption should be added to the image link that includes the name of the screen or diagram.
-All images must be PNG files.
+All images must be PNG files with underscores for spaces.
 No animated GIFs.
 An example is included below:*

 *![A cinematic in the Timeline Editor window.](../images/example.png)*